- Need: To reduce opioid use and increase quality of life in Rutland, Vermont.

 In recent years, opioid distribution and addiction have been hitting rural communities hard.
 Increased use of heroin and misuse of prescription medications have led to an increase in crime and a decrease in many neighborhoods' quality of life.
 Rutland, Vermont, a community of about 16,500 people, is working to save a 12-block area within the Northwest neighborhood through a coalition called Project VISION.

-Instead of just making more arrests to combat the increase in crime, Project VISION has been working since 2012 to address the underlying issues of crime, such as mental illness, poverty, and substance abuse.
+Instead of just making more arrests to combat the increase in crime, Project VISION has been working since 2012 to address the underlying issues of crime, such as mental illness, poverty, and substance use.
 The VISION Center is located on the second floor of the Rutland City Police Department in order to increase collaboration among law enforcement, health and social services, and other community leaders.

 Project VISION boasts over 450 volunteers donating their time and resources to make their community "one of the healthiest, safest, and happiest places in America."
 This coalition includes volunteers from already existing organizations such as: